PYL-patidar/90DaysOfDevOps/2026/day-26/day-26-notes.md

 # Task 1: Install and Authenticate

-- Install the GitHub CLI on your machine
+- Install the GitHub CLI on your machine <br>
-  Command : sudo apt update
+  Command : sudo apt update <br>
-            sudo apt install gh -y
+            sudo apt install gh -y  <br>
-- Authenticate with your GitHub account
+- Authenticate with your GitHub account <br>
   Command : gh auth login

-During the process - we have to select
+During the process - we have to select <br>
-1) Github type (Github.com or Github Enterprise)
+1) Github type (Github.com or Github Enterprise)  <br>
-2) preferred protocol for Git operations (HTTPS or SSH)
+2) preferred protocol for Git operations (HTTPS or SSH) <br>
-3) Authentication Method (Web browser or Token)
+3) Authentication Method (Web browser or Token) <br>

-- Verify which account is active
+- Verify which account is active <br>
-  Command : gh --version
+  Command : gh --version  <br>

-Q) What authentication methods does `gh` support?
+Q) What authentication methods does `gh` support?   <br>
-ANS : gh supoorts to authentication methods
+ANS : gh supoorts to authentication methods  <br>
    1. Via Web browser  2.
-Via a personal Access Token
+Via a personal Access Token  <br>

 # Task 2 : Working with Repositories

-- Create a new GitHub repo directly from the terminal — make it public with a README Command : gh repo create
+- Create a new GitHub repo directly from the terminal — make it public with a README  <br>
+Command : gh repo create  <br>

-During the process we have to select:
+- During the process we have to select: <br>
-- Create a new repository on GitHub from scratch
+Create a new repository on GitHub from scratch <br>
-- Repository name demo
+Repository name demo  <br>
-- Description
+Description  <br>
-- Visibility Public
+Visibility Public  <br>
-- Would you like to add a README file?
-Yes
+Would you like to add a README file?
+Yes  <br>
-- Would you like to add a .gitignore?
-No
+Would you like to add a .gitignore?
+No   <br>
-- Would you like to add a license?
-No
+Would you like to add a license?
+No  <br>

+- Clone a repo using gh instead of git clone
+  Commnad : gh repo clone <repo_name>

+- View details of one of your repos from the terminal
+- To view information about the current repository:
+  Command : gh repo view

--
+- List all your repositories
+  Command : gh repo list

+- Open a repo in your browser directly from the terminal Command : gh repo view --web

+- Delete the test repo you created
+  Command : gh repo delete <repo_name>

+# Task 3  : Issues
+- Create an issue on one of your repos from the terminal — give it a title, body, and a label Command : gh issue create

+- List all open issues on that repo
+Command : gh issue list

+- View a specific issue by its number
+Command : gh issue view 1

+- Close an issue from the terminal
+Command : gh issue close 1

+Q)  How could you use gh issue in a script or automation?
+ANS :

+# Task 4 : Pull Request

+- Create a branch, make a change, push it, and create a pull request entirely from the terminal Command : gh pr create

+- List all open PRs on a repo
+Command : gh pr list

+- View a specific pull request:
+Command : gh pr view 5

+- View a pull request with its comments and status checks:
+Command : gh pr view 5 --comments

+- Checkout a pull request locally for testing:
+Commnad : gh pr checkout 5

+- Merge your PR from the terminal
+Command : gh pr merge 5

+Q) What merge methods does gh pr merge support?
+Q) How would you review someone else's PR using gh?

 Q1) What authentication methods does gh support?